 From cot to bed

 There’s no hurry, though.
-And there are some advantages to leaving your child in a cot if they’re happy there.
+And there are advantages to leaving your child in a cot if they’re happy there.
 For example, your child can’t fall out of the cot.
 And you can put off the cost of buying a new bed and bedding for a while longer.

 It's also best to wait until your child is emotionally ready to move to a bed and physically able to get in and out of the bed safely.